-- 30 grams baked cocoa mixed with a little hot water to a paste (approx. 30ml)
+- 30 grams (6 tablespoons) baked cocoa, mixed with a little hot water to a paste (approx. 30ml)

-- 30 grams butter soft, or coconut oil
+- 30 grams (2 tablespoons) butter, soft, or coconut oil

 - Mix the cocoa powder with a little hot water (approx. 30 mto a thick paste.
 Mix butter and erythritol or sugar, add eggs and whip until creamy.
 Preheat oven to 175 degrees top and bottom heat; cover a baking tray with baking paper.

 - Add flour and baking powder and mix thoroughly with the cocoa paste.
 If the dough is extremely moist, add a teaspoon of almond flour; it tends to be moist.
 Place heaps on a baking tray with two spoonfuls.